accesscode-2-2/unit-0/project/tictactoe.md

 #### Features

-* Print out the current board
+* Print out the current board.
+There's no standard for this, as long as you can tell it's a tic tac toe board.
 * Allow a user to select a spot (row, column)
-* Verify whether a spot is a valid selection
+* Verify whether a spot is a valid selection (is it empty?)
 * 1 player (vs. cpu) and 2 player modes
 * Show a win state
 * Show a lose state